nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `help`
 Opens a new window displaying this document.

-> If you enter an invalid command (e.g `abcd`), or enter invalid parameters
+> If an invalid command (e.g `abcd`) or parameter is entered,
-> for commands, messages would be shown on the output box in the
+> help messages will be shown in the output box of the
 > program.

 #### Create a new task/event: `add`
 Adds a new task or event to the task list.<br>
 Format: `add "NAME" [by DEADLINE] [from START_TIME to END_TIME] [repeat PATTERN FREQUENCY] [tag "TAG"...]`

-> Creates a new task with the name given.
-The particulars of the task may vary:
+> Creates a new task with the specified name.
+The type of task may vary:
 > * For a normal task, set a deadline
 > * For an event, set a start time and end time
-> * If it is an event, the start time and end time should be set.<br>
+> * For a floating task, no need to set deadline or start/end time <br>
 > The recurrence of a task can be set with the `repeat` keyword.<br>
 > The repeat pattern can be `daily`, `weekly`, or `monthly`.<br>
 > The repeat frequency will represent how many times the recurrence will occur.<br>